equiano-institute/attackspace/README.md

   Javier Rando, Florian Tramèr, SPY Lab (ETH Zurich), Stephen Casper, MIT CSAIL
   - [The Trojan Detection Challenge 2023 ](https://trojandetection.ai/workshop)
 - [Haystack Platform](https://github.com/equiano-institute/haystack)
-- Call For Scientific Red Teaming , I would like to take this opportunity to bring to attention efforts to evaluate the [latent space with scientific backbones](https://arxiv.org/abs/2305.04120).

  # Red Teaming
 Red teaming in the context of AI systems involves generating scenarios where AI systems are deliberately induced to produce unaligned outputs or actions, such as dangerous behaviors (e.g., deception or power-seeking) and other issues like toxic or biased outputs.
 The primary goal is to assess the robustness of a system's alignment by applying adversarial pressures, specifically attempting to make the system fail.
 Current state-of-the-art AI systems, including language and vision models, often struggle to pass this test.